FAQ Massage Therapy

 Most massage oils/lotions that we use are hypo-allergenic.
 However, if you have sensitivity to certain types of oils or ingredients please bring it to the massage therapist’s attention as most practitioners have an assortment of oils and lotions on hand.

-No, there are several medical conditions that would make massage inappropriate.
+No, there are several medical conditions that would make massage therapy inappropriate.
 That’s why it is necessary that you fill out the health history forms and before you begin your session.
 The massage therapist will ask general health questions to rule out if you have any contraindications to massage.
 It is very important that you inform the practitioner of any health problems or medications you are taking.
-If you are under a doctor’s care, it is strongly advised that you receive a written recommendation for massage prior to any session.
-Your massage therapist may require a recommendation or approval from your doctor.
+If you are under a doctor’s care for any serious condition, it is strongly advised that you receive a written recommendation for massage prior to any session.

 How long will a massage treatment last?

 The average full-body massage treatment lasts approximately one hour.
 A half-hour appointment only allows time for a partial massage session, such as neck and shoulders, back or legs and feet.
-Many people prefer a 60- to 90-minute session for optimal relaxation.
+Many people prefer a 60- to 90-minute session for optimal relaxation and therapeutic benefits.
 A therapeutic massage will usually cover 1-2 primary ‘problem’ areas.
 It is nearly impossible to do a full-body therapeutic treatment in an hour as the therapist needs time to properly release the areas of tension.

 How will I feel after the massage therapy treatment?

 Most people feel very relaxed.
 Some experience freedom from long-term aches and pains developed from tension or repetitive activity.
 After an initial period of feeling slowed down, people often experience increased energy, heightened awareness, and greater productivity which can last for days.
-Since toxins are released from your soft tissues during a massage, it is recommended you drink plenty of water following your massage.
+Since toxins are released from your soft tissues during a massage, it is recommended you drink plenty of water following your massage therapy treatment.
 Massage therapists sometimes recommend a hot Epsom salt bath that encourages the release of toxins that may have been stirred up from the massage treatment.
-Sometimes after a therapeutic treatment there can be a little bit of muscle soreness, no more than the type of soreness after a workout.
+Epsom salts are also very high in magnesium, which is a natural muscle relaxer.
+Sometimes after a therapeutic treatment there can be a little bit of muscle soreness, but no more than the type of soreness after a workout.

-Will my extended health benefits cover massage treatments?
+Will my extended health benefits cover massage therapy treatments?

 Health benefits vary from company to company so please ask your insurance provider if massage therapy is covered, how much is covered per treatment, what the maximum benefits are for the year and also whether or not a doctor’s note is needed.
-A credit card is needed as a back-up payment if you choose to have us try to direct bill for you.
+A credit card or Visa/MC debit card is needed as a back-up payment if you choose to have us direct bill your massage treatment for you.